rahul-rakshit/shadow-badger/README.md

 ## Next Steps

-- I mistakenly implemented the amount in transactions as a number.
-It should be stored in the database as a string, to make sure there are no binary rounding errors.
-Of course, there should be a validNumber-validation.
 - make accounts and transactions viewable by relation id
 - snapshots (again, amounts as strings of valid numbers)
 - remove vendor groups and transaction groups; to be implemented as simple arrays